CLICK HERE TO

 MAY 1997

-After bringing the seventh Doctor’s era to a resounding climax with the peerless “Lungbarrow” two months earlier, somewhat peculiarly Virgin took the decision to make
+After bringing the seventh Doctor’s era to a resounding climax with the peerless Lungbarrow two months earlier, Virgin took the decision to make their final New Adventure to feature the Doctor an eighth Doctor story.
+Lance Parkin’s ensuing novel is… unique, and

-their final Doctor Who New Adventure an eighth Doctor story.
-Lance Parkin’s ensuing novel is… unique, and I use the word in the truest sense.
-There is no other Doctor Who book out there like it.
+I use the word in the truest sense.
+There is not another Doctor Who book out there like it.

-On the face of it, “The Dying Days” appears to be wholly traditional - excessively so, perhaps; a knee-jerk reaction to the heavily Americanised TV movie.
+On the face of it, The Dying Days appears to be wholly traditional - excessively so, perhaps; a knee-jerk reaction to the heavily Americanised Fox TV Movie.
 Parkin’s plot is aberrantly straightforward – it is the year 1997.
 British astronauts accidentally desecrate the tomb of a Martian Ice Lord and so his clan, led by the wicked Ice Warrior Xznaal, launch an invasion of Great Britain aided and abetted by the power-hungry British Politician Lord Greyhaven.
 And only the Doctor and his friends can stop them…

-However, whilst in principal “The Dying Days” is no more than another bog-standard Home Counties invasion, certain things do set it apart from your standard Doctor / UNIT stories.
-Most evidently, when all is said and done, this invasion cannot reallybe covered up with a D-Notice.
-A Martian spaceship hovered over London.
+However, whilst in principal The Dying Days is no more than another bog-standard Home Counties invasion, certain things set it apart from your standard Doctor / UNIT escapades.
+Most evidently, when all is said and done, this invasion can’t really be covered up with a D-Notice: a Martian spaceship hovered over London.
 An Ice Warrior was crowned as King of England.
 ‘First contact’, as they say, has been irreversibly made.

-any classic television serial that saw a naked woman watch from her lover’s window as a Martian spaceship descended, or where the Doctor shared a kiss (and quite possibly more…) with his companion.
+as a Martian spaceship descended, or where the Doctor shared a kiss (and quite possibly more…) with his companion.

-it is a dry run for the Bernice Summerfield New Adventures which just happens to feature the Doctor.
+Doctor Who novel – it’s a dry run for the Bernice Summerfield New Adventures which just happens to feature the Doctor.

-at the end.
-Now this is a real shame because not only is it refreshing to read about a new Doctor in print, but Parkin has captured Paul McGann’s portrayal so very well in his writing - this romantic, swaggering antihero is every bit the Doctor of the TV movie.
-Whilst Benny and the Lethbridge-Stewart can easily carry the story on their own – the ol’ Brig repelled invasions from both the Drahvins and the Bandrils without the Doctor’s help, y’know – and whilst both are an unqualified joy to read about, “The Dying Days” does suffer from a lack of the man whose visage takes up most of the front cover.
+On the positive side, this allows Parkin to treat us to several chapters comprised almost purely of first-person narrative from Benny’s inimitably wry perspective.
+On the downside though, the Doctor is written out about half way through and doesn’t appear again until right at the end.
+Now this is a real shame because not only is it refreshing to read about a new Doctor in print, but Parkin has captured Paul McGann’s portrayal so very well in his writing - this romantic, swaggering antihero is every bit the Doctor that we saw so briefly on screen.
+Whilst Benny and the Lethbridge-Stewart can easily carry the story on their own – the Brig repelled invasions from both the Drahvins and the Bandrils without the Doctor’s help, you know – and whilst both are an unqualified joy to read about, The Dying Days does suffer from a lack of the man whose visage takes up most of the front cover.

-My only other gripe with “The Dying Days” is that the author has consciously limited his canvas; the whole book is written as if it were a television script, rather than a novel.
+My only other gripe with The Dying Days is that Parkin has consciously limited his canvas; the whole book is written as if it were a television script, rather than a novel.
 Consequently the epic, Independence Day-style invasion is limited to just three Martians, one spaceship, and one nation!
-Hardly “too broad and too deep for the small screen”, but I suppose that at least it proved TV movie producer Philip Segal wrong.
-I think in a lot of ways this sums up “The Dying Days” – it may be a fun, roller coaster ride but it clearly has an agenda.
-Even the book’s title could be applied to the twentieth century, Mars, or indeed to Virgin’s Doctor Who license!
+Hardly “too broad and too deep for the small screen”, but I suppose that at least it proved TV Movie producer Philip Segal wrong.
+I think in a lot of ways this sums up The Dying Days – it may be a fun, rollercoaster ride but it clearly has an agenda.
+Even the book’s suggestive title could be applied to the twentieth century, Mars, or indeed to Virgin’s Doctor Who licence.

-And so the Doctor took off in his TARDIS to wherever the BBC Books will take him and Bernice settled into Dellah University for what will undoubtedly prove some uproarious,
+And so the Doctor takes off in his TARDIS to wherever and whenever the BBC Books will take him, and Bernice settles into Dellah University for what will undoubtedly prove some uproarious - but Doctorless - new adventures.
+And just like that, the most distinctive era of Doctor Who comes to an end.

-Unless otherwise stated, all reviews and articles are Copyright © E.G. Wolverson 2006
+Copyright © E.G. Wolverson 2006

 E.G. Wolverson has asserted his right under the Copyright, Designs and Patents Act, 1988 to be identified as the author of this work.

-'Doctor Who' and 'Torchwood' images on this site are copyrighted to the BBC and are used solely for promotional purposes.
+Unless otherwise stated, all images on this site are copyrighted to the BBC and are used solely for promotional purposes.

-'Doctor Who' and 'Torchwood' are copyright © by the BBC.
+Doctor Who is copyright © by the BBC.
 No copyright infringement is intended.